ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 - Proxmox VE's web console has a `Summary` view on all its levels (datacenter, node and virtual machine) in which it shows how the usage of resources is going.
 On the other hand, the web console offers a page for each storage unit configured in the system.
 On the other hand, remember that Proxmox VE's web console cannot monitor the Kubernetes cluster running in your VMs.

 - Do not forget shell commands like `htop`, `df` or `free`.
-They will give you a different point of view of the resources usages from within your Proxmox VE host or the VMs.
-For instance, in the VM nodes of your K3s cluster, you will see with `htop` many lines related to the K3s service running in them and also about the containerd service executing your Kubernetes containers.
+They can give you a different point of view of the resources usages from within your Proxmox VE host or the VMs.
+For instance, in the VM nodes of your K3s cluster, you can see with `htop` many lines related to the K3s service running in them and also about the containerd service executing your Kubernetes containers.

   Still, these commands are not good enough for monitoring your Kubernetes cluster.
 They show you the Kubernetes-related processes like any other process at the operative system level.
 In other words, their resolution is "too low" and lack context to help you make sense of what they can report about your Kubernetes cluster.

 - To monitor the resources usage in your Kubernetes nodes and workloads, you can:

-  - Use the Headlamp dashboard you deployed and browsed into [back in the **G031** guide](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md).
+  - Use the Headlamp dashboard you deployed and browsed into [back in the chapter **G031**](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md).
 This is probably your best option for the everyday monitoring of your K3s cluster.

   - Use the `kubectl top` command from your `kubectl` client system.
 For instance, you could see the usages of your Ghost platform's pods.